martincostello/blog/source/2023-07-19-upgrading-to-dotnet-8-part-4-preview-6.md

 In this post we looked at the latest changes to the new source generators coming as part of the .NET 8 release, as well as looking at a use case for adopting primary constructors.

-See you next month for the preview 7 release!
+In the next post in this series, we'll take a look at upgrading to .NET 8 Preview 7: _[Part 5 - Preview 7][part-5]_.

 ## Upgrading to .NET 8 Series Links